glin18/glin18/README.md

 - 🔭 Self-taught developer that's learning everyday!

-- 🌱 Recently been working with React and Django!
+- 🌱 I use React and Django at work

 - 🌱 Been learning web3 development with solidity/hardhat

-- 🌱 Been learning mobile app development!
+- 🌱 Been learning mobile app development

 - 💬 Always happy to collaborate on projects!